Potassium phosphide

 Potassium phosphide is an inorganic semiconductor compound with the formula K_{3}P. It appears as a green crystalline solid or powder.
 It reacts violently with water (even on contact with air) and is toxic via ingestion, inhalation and skin absorption.
 It has a hexagonal structure.

 Synthesis

 Potassium phosphide can be synthesised by a reaction under controlled conditions starting from the two elements.
-Simply fusing potassium and phorsphorus does not yield pure K_{3}P:
+Simply fusing potassium and phosphorus does not yield pure K_{3}P:

 Applications

 Potassium phosphide is used in high power, high frequency applications and also in laser diodes.